HTS Bioinf - ELLA production

 Deactivate user

-Removing existing users is not possible, due to historical tracking of changes in the system.
-A user can, however, be deactivated in ELLA's CLI by running:
+Removing existing users is not possible by design, due to historical tracking of changes in the system.
+A user can, however, be locked in ELLA's CLI by running: